dustinpfister/blog_posts/_posts/threejs-fly-controls.md

 layout: post
 categories: three.js
 id: 860
-updated: 2022-04-20 07:38:17
+updated: 2022-04-20 07:45:57
-version: 1.19
+version: 1.20
 ---

 There are a number of official camera controls that can be used with [threejs](https://threejs.org/) it is just that they are not built into the core of three.js itself.
-I wrote a post on one of these camera control options which was the orbit controls a long time ago, but I thought that I should take a moment to look into at least one of the other options to make use of in some examples such as the [three.js fly controls](https://threejs.org/docs/#examples/en/controls/FlyControls.dragToLook).
+I [wrote a post on one of these camera control options which was the orbit controls](/2018/04/13/threejs-orbit-controls/) a long time ago, but I thought that I should take a moment to look into at least one of the other options to make use of in some examples such as the [three.js fly controls](https://threejs.org/docs/#examples/en/controls/FlyControls.dragToLook).
 So then this will be a quick post on use the official fly controls in a three.js project.

 <!-- more -->

 ## Fly Controls in three.js and what to know first

 In this post I am writing about the official three.js fly controls in three.js which is a javaScript library that can be used to work with 3d models.
-So then this is not a getting started type post with three.js as I have wrote a post on that topic before.
+So then this is not a [getting started type post with three.js](/2018/04/04/threejs-getting-started/) as I have wrote a post on that topic before.
 However in this section I will be going over a few quick things to know about before continuing with the code examples that I am writing about here with the three.js fly controls.

 ### Make sure that you have added the fly controls after adding three.js in the html